 For instance:

 - US recession indicators triggered significant stock market falls around the globe in early August.
-A spike in unemployment in July to 4.3% foreshadows recession according to the ‘Sahm rule’— when unemployment has risen within a 3-month period by 0.5% above its prior 12-month low.
+A spike in unemployment in July to 4.3% foreshadows recession according to the ‘Sahm rule’ — when unemployment has risen within a 3-month period by 0.5% above its prior 12-month low.
 The rule has reliably predicted all US recessions in the modern era.

-- UK’s latest GDP growth data, released in May, revealed an increase of 0.6% in the first quarter of 2024, bringing the country out of a recession.
+- UK’s Q1 2024 GDP growth data, released in May, revealed an increase of 0.6% in the first quarter of 2024, bringing the country out of a recession.
 Growth shrank two quarters in a row, decreasing -0.1% in Q3 and by -0.3% in Q4 in 2023.
 Inflation slowed to 2% in May, and the Bank of England cut rates to 5.00% on August 1.

-AMP’s head of investment strategy Dr Shane Oliver said the US economy’s perceived resilience to date could have been due to the lags in monetary policy having an impact.
+AMP’s head of investment strategy, Dr Shane Oliver, said the US economy’s perceived resilience to date could have been due to the lags in monetary policy having an impact.

-Oliver said the leading indicators in economic growth in Australia have not been as weak as the US but that local recession risk is still 50%.
+Oliver said the leading indicators in economic growth in Australia have not been as weak as the US, but that local recession risk is still 50%.

 Compared to many major economies, Australia didn’t raise rates as high.